Big Brother 26 (American season): Future appearances

 In 2025, Cedric Hodges competed on The Challenge: Vets & New Threats.
 Later that year, Angela Murray, Chelsie Baham, Rubina Bernabe, and Tucker Des Lauriers also competed on The Amazing Race 38 each partnered with their respective family members.
-Murray then made a cameo appearance in Big Brother 27 to host the Week 8 Veto Compeition.
+Murray then made a cameo appearance in Big Brother 27 to host the Week 8 Veto Competition.
+Baham also made appearances on Big Brother: Unlocked.

+In 2026, Murray competed on Big Brother 28.
+Hodges competed on The Challenge: Cutthroat.